/* * external links open in new window */

 While there’s plenty of places around to get a haircut, I like New York New York in Nimman.
 It’s an Aveda salon, and they do a good job.
 (I’ve had so many terrible haircuts abroad that I’m really picky about places since I have short hair!)
 Prices range from 550-850 baht ($18-28 USD) for a wash and cut.

-Best Thai Massage in Chiang Mai
+The Best Thai Massage in Chiang Mai

 The runner up is Fah Lanna Spa with three locations in the Old City, Night Market and Nimman.
-It’s about 25 percent cheaper than Oasis but the facilities aren’t as nice.
+It’s about 25 percent cheaper than Oasis, but the facilities aren’t as nice.
 (Don’t get me wrong—they are really nice but nothing compared to Oasis.)
 A 90-minute Thai massage is 1,150 Baht.
 Check Klook for massage deals at both Fah Lanna and Oasis!

 Chiang Mai FAQ